 One other thing Dogs all have, and it's hardwired in their brain, is called the Universal Laws that govern your dogs' behavior; according to your dogs' Hierarchy's pecking order, over 90 percent of dog owners have big problems here.
 After all, they find themselves at the bottom of their dogs' Hierarchy because they don't understand how to engage with their dog according to Ranks in the Hierarchy, but this is where I come in to help you to understand all the above and give you a clear understanding of leadership with your dog and put you in control.

-I am a Third Generation Certified Dog Trainer and have been working with Man's Best Friend since I was a young boy.
-I started by owning my first dog when I was five years old and when I was 12 years old, I worked as a kennel caretaker; my job daily was to clean the kennels making sure each dog had clean bedding and fresh, clean water each day and preparing and feeding their meals two times a day.
-If the dogs had trouble at any time in the night, it was my job to take care of them.
+I am a Third Generation Certified Dog Trainer and have worked with Man's Best Friend since I was young.
+I started by owning my first dog when I was five years old, and when I was 12 years old, I worked as a kennel caretaker; my job daily was to clean the kennels making sure each dog had clean bedding and fresh, clean water each day and preparing and feeding their meals two times a day.
+If the dogs had trouble at any time at night, my job was to take care of them.
 As a young boy, I had a passion for working with dogs, and as I grew older into my teenage years, my love for working with man's best friend grew even more robust, and we as a family never had less than 20 dogs, and they were all Hunting Sports dogs.
 The dogs were used for Sports and Competition hunts, and my Grandfather would go on competition hunts in Maryland and Virginia to challenge other competitors.
 My Grandfather's dogs were trained in Competition Hunts, and his Grand Nite Championship dogs were the envy of his competitors.
 My Grandfather had trained championship hunting dogs and Competition swimming dogs for many years.
 I learned by watching and observing my Grandfather and Father handle and work with full passion toward training and preparing their dogs for success.
-My father loved that I had so much power over Dogs that he started conditioning me to become a Sports Dog trainer when I was 13.
+My father loved that I had so much Passion for Dogs that he started conditioning me to become a sports Dog Trainer at 13 years old.

 As a Univeral dog trainer, my training covers Classical and Operant Conditioning,reward-based training systems, and Verbal Markers' use for communication.
 I also focus on building behavior through luring, spatial pressure, "leash pressure for shaping behavior, and more.......